The Ultimate Wagyu Meatballs Recipe: Juicy, Tender, and Flavorful

 Cooking Method

-- Form Meatballs: Mix Wagyu beef with minced garlic, breadcrumbs, egg, salt, and pepper.
+- Form Meatballs: To shape your meatballs, combine Wagyu beef with garlic, breadcrumbs, egg, salt, and pepper until just mixed.
 Shape into medium-sized balls.

 - Pan-Sear: Melt butter in a skillet over medium heat.
 Once it’s foamy, gently place the meatballs in the pan, turning occasionally for even browning.